 When value of vps_extension_type is present and equal to 1 (VPS_EXT_PACKED) the value of vps_occupancy_video_present_flag, vps_geometry_video_present_flag, and vps_attribute_video_present_flag shall be 0 and ptl_max_decodes_idc shall be 0.

-Type 3 and Type 4 receivers conforming to the 3GPP MIV operation point shall support decoding and displaying 3GPP MIV operation point bitstreams.
+Type 3 and Type 4 receivers conforming to the 3GPP MIV operation point shall support decoding 3GPP MIV operation point bitstreams.
+A device that supports 3GPP MIV operation point should be able to render it.
+The rendering process is not in the scope of this document.

 Type 3 and Type 4 receivers conforming to the 3GPP MIV operation point shall support all Receiver requirements in this clause.